Attention Sinks and Compression Valleys in LLMs are Two Sides of the Same Coin: Additional results

 \paragraph{TunedLens.} TunedLens \citep{belrose2023eliciting} is a refinement of the LogitLens technique that involves training a small affine transformation onto the vocabulary for each layer instead of using the model's own unembedding layer.
 To further validate our LogitLens experiment in the MCQ datasets, we also used the LM Evaluation Harness to run the TunedLens for Pythia 410M, Pythia 6.9B and LLaMA3 8B with the pretrained lenses available at \citet{belrose2023eliciting}.
 We include the results in Figure \ref{fig:tunedlens} for completeness, however we do not observe meaningful differences in the layerwise behavior with respect to the LogitLens.

 \paragraph{Embedding Tasks.} To further validate the results of Section \ref{sec:downstream} and the ones proposed by \citep{skean2025layer}, we run a standard linear probing experiment.
-Probes are trained independently per layer, with backbone parameters fixed, using a learning rate of $5\times 10^{-4}$, one epoch, maximum length of 1024 and batch sizes of 16-32.
+Probes are trained independently per layer, with backbone parameters fixed, using a learning rate of $5\times 10^{-4}$ with PyTorch's default settings for Adam \citep{kingma2014adam}, no weight decay, one epoch, maximum length of 1024, batch sizes of 16-32 and a random fixed seed of 123.
 We train for backbones Pythia 410M, Pythia 6.9B, LLaMA3 8B, Qwen2 7B and Gemma 7B.
 Figure \ref{fig:linear-probes} shows the results.
 As discussed, across models and datasets, accuracy peaks in the middle layers.
 These results suggest that the linear features relevant for classification emerge transiently in the compressed middle representations, while the late layers are repurposed for generative refinement.
 Moreover, we run 32 MTEB tasks for the same models and report the average main score across tasks in Figure \ref{fig:mteb}.